Top Five Dangers to Your House

 Danger #1: Water Damage

 Many people think of damage from hurricanes and heavy rains when they think of water damage.
-But according to Travelers Claim data from 2009-2015, more property losses resulted from non-weather water claims than weather-related water claims*.
-Of those non-weather water claims, 53% of them involve plumbing-related losses, such as pipes, drains and valves.
+But according to Travelers Claim data from 2009-2016, more property losses resulted from non-weather water claims (20%) than weather-related water claims (11%)*.
+Non-weather water claims can involve plumbing-related losses, such as pipes, drains and valves, as well as appliance issues.
 Learn more about common causes of water damage and the steps that you can take to help prevent it.

 Danger #2: Weather-Related Roof/Flashing Damage

 Wind, hail and weather-related water damage accounted for more than half, or 51%, of all Travelers property loss claims between 2009-2016.
 Falling limbs and branches weighed down by snow and freezing rain can cause roof/flashing damage.
 It is a good idea to inspect trees on your property to help prevent damage caused by falling tree limbs.
 Learning how to identify and remove ice dams can also help you avoid costly damage in the winter months.

 Frozen water pipes are considered a potential source for catastrophic property damage, and make the list of Travelers’ five costliest sources of homeowner claims.
 While a sub-item of weather-related water loss, it is so significant, it deserves special mention.
 The good news is you can take steps to help prevent your pipes from freezing by identifying pipes that are most at risk and taking steps before winter arrives to help insulate them.
 During the winter, you may consider using a smart thermostat to manage and monitor that your heat is set at a safe level to help avoid freezing, and to receive notifications if the temperature in your home drops unexpectedly.

 Danger #4: Theft